-I'm Matt Jordan.
+I'm Matt.
 These are my blues.

+Touring pianist for Reverend Horton Heat.
+Independent performing artist.
 An owner-operated shindig of low-down, mud-funky, N'awlinz-fueled piano-poundin' with a touch of lounge snobbery.

 After stepping out on my own, I fell in love with the music of Dr. John and became fascinated with the piano, especially New Orleans jazz.
 My chops blossomed with extra guidance from Soup Camel, Miss Freddye, and many kind professionals who reached out to help.